jlevy/lft/lft.md

 ## Acknowledgments

-I’m grateful to many people who have discussed key ideas or who have given me feedback, including Adam Cheyer, Amina Green, Sean Grove, Kevin Lin, Carlos E. Perez, and Russell Power.
+I’m grateful to those who have discussed key ideas or who have given me feedback, including Adam Cheyer, Amina Green, Sean Grove, Kevin Lin, Carlos E. Perez, and Russell Power.
 I would like to include more references and credits where they are due.
 If you know relevant work or if your own work is relevant, please let me know so I can reference it.

+* * *

 ## Introduction

+> “*Civilization advances by extending the number of important operations which we can
+> perform without thinking about them.*” —Alfred North Whitehead[^whitehead]

 This work is a collection of reflections and research ideas on software engineering and tools to augment our *collective intelligence*—that is, to improve our ability to find